Cyber-Guardians/.github/profile/README.md

  <br>

 **What we did:** Utilizing two AWS EC2 instances, one Windows and one Linux base, we created a virtual private gateway for each instance to connect using a site-to-site VPN.
 We deployed each instance with their respective private subnets.
 The site-to-site VPN allows for secure communication.
-We will logg and monitir using AWS CloudTrail and AWS GuardDuty.
+We will log and monitor using AWS CloudTrail and AWS GuardDuty.

 **Our solution:**